-Filled with gruesome and shocking stories that will haunt you long after the you turn the final page, BAD CALL is a “compulsively readable, totally unforgettable”* memoir about working on a New York City ambulance in the 1960s. (*James Patterson)
+An adrenaline-fueled read that will stay with you long after you turn the final page, Bad Call is a “compulsively readable, totally unforgettable” memoir about working on a New York City ambulance in the 1960s (James Patterson).

 Bad Call is Mike Scardino’s visceral, fast-moving, and mordantly funny account of the summers he spent working as an “ambulance attendant” on the mean streets of late-1960s New York.